Barron Creek Farm

 Barron Creek Farm flourished, successfully growing and donating over 10,000 pounds of fresh produce.
 As our connection to the land deepened, we renewed our commitment to regenerative agriculture by focusing on practices that enhance soil health, support biodiversity, and close input loops.
 With our largest team to date, our community continued to build, along with our ability to provide access to agricultural education.

-At our old home in Los Altos Hills, Barron Creek Farm grew on roughly 1 acre of farm space.
+In Los Altos Hills, Barron Creek Farm 1.0 grew on roughly 1 acre of farm space.
 In our final 2 seasons of production at the old farm, we donated over 14,000 pounds of fresh produce.
 Partnering with local food groups and community organizations, our produce fed individuals and families in San Mateo, Santa Cruz, and Santa Clara Counties.

 Organizations we worked with include South Palo Alto Food Closet, Fresh Approach, Sunnyvale Community Services, West Valley Community Services and more.

-As we continue to strive to address food insecurity and foster community, we will work with other food justice organization throughout San Diego County.
+As we establish ourselves in Oceanside as Barron Creek Farm 2.0, we continue to strive to address food insecurity and foster community, we are forging partnerships with other food justice organizations throughout San Diego County.

 FAQ’s :